AKSarav/KubeNodeUsage/README.md

 # Display node usage with default settings (memory is the default metric)
 KubeNodeUsage

+# To disable the Cluster Info display use --noinfo flag with any other options
+KubeNodeUsage --noinfo
+KubeNodeUsage --noinfo --metrics=cpu
+KubeNodeUsage --noinfo --metrics=cpu --sortby=usage --desc

 # Display node usage sorted by node name
 KubeNodeUsage --sortby=name